learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-03.md

 }
 ```

-In a mobile App, we want the tab bar to be visible only on the first page, and to be hidden, while we go deep in the
+In a mobile app, we want the tab bar to be visible only on the first page and to be hidden if we go deeper into the
-navigation tree : that is exactly what `getNavigator` allows us to do.
+navigation tree: that is exactly what `getNavigator` allows us to do.
-Selecting the root navigator and pushing routes directly on top of it overides the tab bar navigator and thus hide it.
+Selecting the root navigator and pushing routes directly on top of it overrides the tab bar navigator and thus hides it.

-The back button in the nav bar and the native back button is handled by default by exponent-navigation.
+The back button in the nav bar and the native back button on Android is handled by default by exponent-navigation.

 Then, in the `PokemonDetailScreen`, we can get the paramater `pokemonId` like this: